In keeping with our 'Artisan' philosophy, all our bottled beers are

 hand bottled and bottle conditioned by us at the brewery.

-Please store bottles in an upright position and pour carefully to
+Please store bottles in an upright position and pour carefully.

 At Artisan Ales, we don't do tasting notes.
-We tell you
+(See bottom of page)

 The taste is up to you!